simonsobs/sotodlib/docs/site_pipeline.rst

 This script will create atomic maps (maps of individual observations by wafer and frequency, and associated splits).
 These maps are HWP-demodulated and filtered and binned.
-Every atomic map consist of a ``weights``, ``wmap`` (weighted map), and ``hits`` map, as well as a information file that is used for adding the map to an atomic map database.
+Every atomic map consist of a ``weights``, ``wmap`` (weighted map), and ``hits`` map, as well as an information file that is used for adding the map to an atomic map database.

 Command line arguments